Tigon-Golf-Carts-LLC/MSVDealer.com/README.md

 - Responsive layout for mobile and desktop
 - 30 dealer pages with detailed information
 - Dealer grid on homepage with links to individual pages
-- Information about low speed vehicles and their benefits
+- Information about Medium Speed Vehicles and their benefits

 ## Setup